 Our two-story room/bungalow was private with a cabin-like feel, with a granite kitchen, stone fireplace, large soaking tub and stunning views of the water.

 The drive to downtown Carmel is less than ten minutes away from the hotel and you can find terrific local restaurants, luxury shopping, quaint and clever pet stores, bakeries, art galleries, leather wear and coffee houses.
 My only complaint is that it does get a bit touristy with large buses of tourists.

 Go to downtown Carmel earlier in the morning or late in the afternoon to try to avoid the crowds.
 A car is a must.
 If you are flying in to San Jose, or San Francisco definitely rent a car.
-You can also fly in to Southern California and see the sights and make your way up the delicious California coast and fly home from Northern California.
+You can also fly in to Southern California, see the sights and then make your way up the delicious California coast and fly home from Northern California.
 This is a smart and enjoyable plan as well.